imixs/imixs-cloud/README.md

 	$ sudo ./scripts/setup_centos.sh

+You can find details about how to create a cluster on the [official kubernets documentation](https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/create-cluster-kubeadm/).

 ### 2. Initialize Your Kubernetes Master Node

-Run the kubeadm tool to setup your kubernetes master node:
+After the basic setup, run the  _kubeadm_  tool to setup your kubernetes master node:

 	$ sudo kubeadm init --pod-network-cidr=10.244.0.0/16 --apiserver-advertise-address=[NODE_IP_ADDRESS]

 Replace [NODE\_IP\_ADDRESS] with your servers public IP address.

-The init command will give a install guide how to install the commandline tool 'kubectl' on your host.
+At the end the init command will give a install guide how to install the commandline tool 'kubectl' on your host.

 Now deploy a cluster network, this is needed for the internal communication between your cluster nodes.